serlo-org/athene2-guide/get-started/01-installation.md

 * `cd /var/www/`
 * Do whatever you like - e.g. `php composer.phar update`

-## Update vm with provisioning
+## Update vm installation

-*This is the easiest way to update composer, the database, npm, ...*
+Unfortunately it is not possible to update the vm with a command.

-However it is not really recommended because it *might* cause some trouble.
-You can still try it of course - if it doesn't work please refer to section `Provisioning fails`
+`vagrant provision` would duplicate some settings and that could lead to fatal errors.
+The only option currently available is to reset the whole vm.

-* `cd vagrant/`
+* `cd /vagrant`
+* `vagrant destroy`
-* `vagrant provision`
+* `vagrant up`

-## Known issues
+## Cookbook
 Vagrant is superb.
 But also very fragile.
 Here are some guides how you can reset your workstation.

 ### FileAsset.php throws a fatal